Locations:

-A twin pregnancy means there are two fetuses in the uterus.
+A twin pregnancy means there are two fetuses in your uterus.
 This is a rare occurrence that can be due to family history, fertility treatments or other factors.
 Healthcare providers can detect twins early using ultrasound.
-A twin pregnancy raises the risk of complications for the pregnant person and fetuses, which is why more frequent prenatal care is necessary.
+A twin pregnancy raises the risk of complications for you and the fetuses, which is why more frequent prenatal care is necessary.

 Twin pregnancies occur when there are two fetuses in your uterus at one time.